EIE2-IAC-Labs/RiscV-CPU/statements/Nik.md

 > Please note that the testbench in the above commit is an intermediate version for the purpose of evidence, for the final version that tests all instructions, please see the control branch.

 As the team member responsible for the control unit, it was important for me to play a part in the debugging as I had a more complete overall understanding of how the different modules interacted.
+This work was done mostly in the [playground](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/tree/playground) and [pipelining-playground](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/tree/pipelining-playground) branches.
 Some of the bugs I identified include:

 * [23b8e19](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/commit/23b8e1976a9074833a7d60bf2cd98b9f2d0123c4): `ALUctrl` misbehaving for only _some_ `ADDI` instructions due to `funct7` not being checked and the cases for R-type and I-type instructions being grouped within control.
 * [c88e016](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/commit/c88e0162e7579b7ac73fa8e54dbf813ba74996f4): LBU was being performed as LB